MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTaskSequenceManualPhasedDeployment.md

 ### -TaskSequence

 Specify a task sequence object.
+To get this object, use the [Get-CMTaskSequence](Get-CMTaskSequence.md) cmdlet.

 ```yaml
 Type: IResultObject